 Explaining the Seven Plastic Recycling Symbols

-Last updated on May 10th, 2023 at 02:20 pm
+Last updated on June 26th, 2024 at 01:11 pm

 Why is having an environmentally friendly restaurant important?

-For decades, the world’s reliance on plastics has exponentially increased year over year.
 According to the UN’s Environment Programme, “Of the seven billion tons of plastic waste generated globally so far, less than 10 per cent has been recycled.”

 What does the “chasing arrows” symbol mean?

-Usually there is an abbreviated word underneath as well.
-This word describes the material group the product fits in.
 Below we discuss the numbers and abbreviations to look for when properly recycling.

 What are the 7 plastic recycling symbols?

-1. PET or PETE (Polyethylene Terephthalate) – This is the most used plastic for consumer products.
-This is the most used plastic because it is cheap, lightweight, and easily recycled.
-It has a symbol featuring a triangle with the number 1 inside and letters PETE underneath.
+This is the most used plastic for consumer products.
+It’s cheap, lightweight, and easily recycled.
+Its symbol features a triangle with the number 1 inside and letters PETE underneath.

 Examples: Bottled soft drinks and water, salad dressing and cooking oil bottles, ketchup bottles, peanut butter containers.